Shakespeare Festival Conference

 PLENARY SPEAKER BIO – Pat Quigley, Education Consultant, Stratford Festival.

-FEATURED THEATRE COMPANY – Pigeon Creek Shakespeare Company activities will be overseen by Grand Valley State University Adjunct Professor Katherine Mayberry.
+FEATURED THEATRE COMPANY – Pigeon Creek Shakespeare Company activities will be overseen by Grand Valley State University Part-time Professor Katherine Mayberry.

-Each of the company’s productions tours to at least 4 venues within the state Michigan, and Pigeon Creek has also been invited to tour to venues in Virginia, Ohio, Iowa, and New York.
-The company has a unique performance style, based on the staging practices of Shakespeare’s own lifetime.
-Pigeon Creek’s audience members experience a lively, interactive theatre experience, with live musical interludes, cross-gendered casting, and characters speaking directly to the audience.
+Each of the company¼s productions tours to at least 4 venues within the state Michigan, and Pigeon Creek has also been invited to tour to venues in Virginia, Ohio, Iowa, and New York.
+The company has a performance style based on the staging practice of Shakespeare¼s own lifetime, and influenced by the current Original Practices movement in the performance of Shakespeare¼s plays.
+Pigeon Creek¼s audience members experience a lively, interactive theatre experience, with live musical interludes, cross-gendered casting, and characters speaking directly to the audience.

 For more information about the company and all of its programming, please visit the website at www.pcshakespeare.com.